How Do You Fundraise in a Crisis?

-In the last few weeks, our relationships with donors have changed dramatically.
+During the COVID-19 pandemic, our relationships with donors have changed dramatically.
 Those changes will drive the fundraising decisions we make well into the future.
 So it’s crucial to understand how different types of fundraising methods and segments have changed before we tackle how to adapt and even thrive in the future.
 Depending on your nonprofit’s size and fundraising model, you probably used one or several of these methods to accomplish your fundraising goals before the coronavirus (COVID-19) pandemic:

 Before COVID-19, nonprofit organizations that rely on major gifts, such as colleges or hospitals, would hold face-to-face meetings to obtain funds to support their programs.
 These gifts often depended on fundraisers visiting donors in their homes, restaurants, and offices.
-In the future, will these donors still take an appointment with you?
-It is unlikely that you’ll be able to completely return to face-to-face solicitations or at least not at the same level as before.
+In the future, how will maintain your relationships with major donors without in-person appointments?
+Even after the pandemic, it is unlikely that you’ll be able to completely return to face-to-face solicitations or at least not at the same level as before.

 Larger nonprofits tend to use a combination of direct mail, events, corporate or foundation appeals, as well as face-to-face meetings to fundraise.
-Face-to-face meetings are essential for larger nonprofits who like to meet with corporations and foundations before submitting their appeals.
-How will you connect with corporations and foundations in the future without the opportunity for face to face encounters?
+In-person meetings have played a key role for larger nonprofits who like to meet with corporations and foundations before submitting their appeals.
+How will you connect with corporations and foundations in the future without the opportunity for face-to-face encounters?

-Think about the number of events you have at your nonprofit where you have significant donor contact.
+Think about the number of fundraising events you have at your nonprofit where you have significant donor contact.
 For larger nonprofits, fundraising events provide an excellent opportunity to meet with supporters in person to strengthen your relationships.
 Small to medium nonprofits also rely heavily on events to bring new people into their organization and to find volunteers.
 Those events are now, for the most part, off the schedule.
 When restrictions are lifted, will supporters want to give up social distancing measures to attend your events?
-Considering that we’re entering peak event season soon, it may be a year or more before event revenue returns to prior levels.
+With no clear end to COVID-19 in sight, it may be a year or more before in-person event revenue returns to prior levels.

-Predictions are that between 20-40 million people will be unemployed by this summer.
-How many of your individual donors fall into this category?
+How many of your individual donors are experiencing financial difficulties due to the pandemic?
 Will their giving capacity be reduced, or will they stop giving altogether?
 Also included in this category would be the local store managers, banking representatives, and other management level donors who typically sponsor your events, provide auction items, and buy tables.
-Financially, their businesses may not be in the position to continue this in the future.
-Additionally, the challenge of soliciting for this type of support could be limited due to social distancing regulations regarding how many individuals are allowed inside certain businesses.
+Financially, many businesses may not be in the position to continue sponsoring your events.
+Additionally, the challenge of soliciting for this type of support is limited due to social distancing regulations regarding how many individuals are allowed inside certain businesses.

 Every relationship changes over time.
 Your relationship with donors is no exception.
 To succeed in fundraising, you need to find new ways to draw donors in and make them feel connected.
 Here are a few things to keep in mind, no matter which relational fundraising model you use.